autumn-mck/site-astro/src/content/markdownPosts/blog/2025/an-old-puzzle/index.md

 }
 ```

-Running the rest of the obfuscated javascript through `unescape` and `hp_d01`, we finally get the HTML being rendered by the browser, along with two functions for us to look at.
+Running the rest of the obfuscated javascript through `unescape` and `hp_d01`, we finally get the HTML being rendered by the browser, along with two functions for us to look at:

 ```html
 <script language="JavaScript">